cloudposse/docs/content/docs/fundamentals/concepts.md

 ### Components
 [Components](/components) are opinionated, self-contained units of infrastructure as code that solve one, specific problem or use-case.
 SweetOps has two flavors of components:

 1. **Terraform:** Stand-alone root modules that implement some piece of your infrastructure.
-For example, typical components might be an EKS cluster, RDS cluster, EFS filesystem, S3 bucket, DynamoDB table, etc. You can find the [full library of SweetOps Terraform components on GitHub](https://github.com/cloudposse/terraform-aws-components).
+For example, typical components might be an EKS cluster, RDS cluster, EFS filesystem, S3 bucket, DynamoDB table, etc. You can find the [full library of SweetOps Terraform components here](/components/).
 We keep these types of components in the `components/terraform/` directory within the infrastructure repository.

 2. **Helmfiles**: Stand-alone, applications deployed using `helmfile` to Kubernetes.
 For example, typical helmfiles might deploy the DataDog agent, cert-manager controller, nginx-ingress controller, etc. Similarly, the [full library of SweetOps Helmfile components is on GitHub](https://github.com/cloudposse/helmfiles).
 We keep these types of components in the `components/helmfile/` directory within the infrastructure repository.